 Karen’s hard work and discipline paid off when she received two Defensive Player of the Year awards in the WNBL.
 Indeed, nobody knows the WNBL just like Karen does.
 To play even 100 matches in any professional league is a huge task, but she played an extraordinary 375 games in the league.

 She wanted to pursue coaching while showing a new generation of women just what it takes to win a competition.
 Fittingly, Karen won a WNBL Championship with the Flames as head coach in 2003.
-Previously, Karen’s inspiration and results landed her WNBL Coach of the Year honors in 2001-2002.
+Previously, Karen’s inspiration and results landed her WNBL Coach of the Year honours in 2001-2002.

 Karen’s awards include: